Metro Area Express

 The Metro Area Express (MAX) is an express bus service with bus rapid transit characteristics run by the Kansas City Area Transportation Authority in Kansas City, Missouri, United States.

 Its first line, on Main Street, was first operated on July 24, 2005; the second line, on Troost Avenue, opened on January 1, 2011; and the third line, on Prospect Avenue, opened on December 9, 2019.

-MAX operates traditional bus service and Bus Rapid Transit (BRT).
+MAX operates express bus service with characteristics of BRT.
+Bus Rapid Transit (BRT).

-MAX features dedicated lanes and special traffic signalization.
+Sections of MAX features dedicated lanes and special traffic signalization.

 Lines

 Troost Avenue MAX (TMAX)

 The Troost Avenue MAX runs mostly on Troost Avenue in Kansas City, Missouri.
 The line launched on January 1, 2011.
 It runs from Barney Allis Plaza located in Downtown Kansas City Missouri to 3-Trails Transit Center in Ruskin Heights, with two of every three runs short turning at 75th Street.

 Prospect Avenue MAX (PMAX)

 The Prospect Avenue MAX runs mostly on Prospect Avenue in Kansas City, Missouri.
 The line runs from Barney Allis Plaza in Downtown KCMO to 75th and Prospect with a possible extension to Bannister and Drury.
 Cerner is redeveloping the old Bannister Mall site into an office park.
 The line began service on December 9, 2019.